Genotyping

 Illumina genotyping

-Within the Genome Technology lab we have acquired a BeadXpress (Illumina) system which utilises GoldenGate technology for medium-throughput SNP genotyping.
+Within the Genome Technology lab we have a BeadXpress (Illumina) system which utilises GoldenGate technology for medium-throughput SNP genotyping.
 Custom assays have been designed for several plant species including barley, Lolium and soft fruit, in either 384- or 96-plex format.
 These designs have primarily been derived from 2GS RNA-seq data sets.
 The group processes 5,000 samples per annum, equating to 2 million datapoints.
 For further details, please contact Pete Hedley or Malcolm Macaulay.